 - Create a new RECO MyWeb Account!
 Fill out the New Registrants form.
 Our Brokerage number is: 4778739.

-- Send the completed RECO application, a check for $590.00 (payable to RECO) and your original police check to RECO
+- Send the completed RECO application, a check for the required fees (payable to RECO) and your original police check to RECO

 - We will notify you when you are registered with us